basedwon/crpdo/readme.md

 # Crpdo

+Crpdo is a comprehensive cryptographic library that simplifies complex cryptographic tasks.
+This library is a bundling of four submodules: Crypto, Key, Merkle, and Srp, which are exported under a common namespace.

 Crpdo is a comprehensive cryptographic library built for complex cryptographic tasks.
 It comprises multiple independent yet interrelated submodules, specifically, Crypto, Key, and Merkle, which work in harmony to enable high-level cryptographic functionalities.

 This project re-exports these submodules under a common namespace, providing a simple interface to interact with various cryptographic methods.